prog4biol/pfb2019/README.md

 #### Iterators

-An iterable is any data type that is iterable, or can be used in iteration.
+An iterable is any data type that is can be iteratored over, or can be used in iteration.
 An iterable can be made into an iterator with the `iter()` function.
 This means you can use the `next()` function.

 ```python
 >>> codons = [ 'atg' , 'aaa' , 'agg' ]